-Aon, a firm of consulting actuaries, performed an actuarial valuation as at December 31, 2018 and extrapolated it to December 31, 2019.
-The actuary used the projected benefit method prorated on services and best estimate assumptions approved by the Academic and Administrative Benefits Committee.
-The University is required to obtain another actuarial assumption valuation as at December 31, 2020.
+Aon, a firm of consulting actuaries, performed an actuarial valuation as at December 31, 2019 and extrapolated it to December 31, 2020, using the Attained Age methodology.
+The actuarial valuation for the comparative December 31, 2019 obligation was extrapolated from a valuation as at December 31, 2018 and used the projected benefit method prorated on services and best estimate assumptions approved by the Academic and Administrative Benefits Committee.
+The University is required to obtain another actuarial assumption valuation as at December 31, 2022.
 Significant long-term assumptions used in the valuation and extrapolations are:

 as at December 31

-2019 2018
+2020 2019

 Salary escalation rate 2.75% 2.75%

 Inflation rate 2.25% 2.25%

-Discount rate 5.90% 6.30%
+Discount rate 5.90% 5.90%

-Indexing 2.25% 2.25%
+Indexing 1.95% 2.25%